Another Word For CHANGE_FOR_THE_BETTER

 setback

-Noun : An obstacle, delay, disadvantage, blow (an adverse event which retards or prevents progress towards a desired outcome)
+Noun : An obstacle, delay, disadvantage, or blow (an adverse event which slows down, or prevents progress towards a desired outcome).

 Noun : (US) The required distance between a structure and a road.